baronefr/openlab-report-template/README.md

-# openlab-report-template
+# openlab report template

-A LaTeX template for the project report of CERN Openlab summer students.
+A LaTeX template for the project report of CERN openlab summer students.

 It is based on LaTeX `article` class.
-Minimal customisation has been added to match provided template.
+Minimal customization has been added to match provided template.

 ## Usage